thieu1995/mafese/README.md

 ### Examples

-* 1.First, you need to load your dataset, or you can load own available datasets:
+* 1.First, load dataset.
+You can use the available datasets from Mafese:

 ```python
 # Load available dataset from MAFESE